ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 uses a tool and protocol called `git` [https://git-scm.com/](https://git-scm.com) to store and retrieve that code.

 If you do not have a GitHub account already, please go ahead and create one now!
-Ask your TAs and tutors if you have any questions.
+Ask your TAs and tutors if you have any questions about setting it up.

 ## Part 3: GitHub Codespaces

 GitHub Codespaces is a great way to quickly set up a programming environment directly from GitHub.

 **Important Note:** Make sure you apply for your Github Student Account in order to get access to the codespaces.
 This may take a few days, so if you are not yet approved for Codespaces, you will not be able to create one this week.
-However, please make sure to apply for it this week, since we will be using Codespaces in future weeks.
+However, please make sure to apply for it this week, since we will be using Codespaces in the future.

 *Once you have set up Codespaces,* go to this [repository](https://github.com/ucsd-cse8a-ss22024/lab1) on GitHub.
 Click “<> Code”, click then "Codespaces", then "Create codespace on main".
 Now, you have a full programming development environment, which you can use to edit files and run code!